Covid 19 coronavirus: Government set to move on regions with low test results

 VIRUS LATEST

-* Wimbledon cancelled for the first time since the Second World War
+* UK toll soars - 563 deaths in one day as Wimbledon cancelled for first time since Second World War

 * The number of cases globally nears 900,000, with 44,000 deaths - in New Zealand there are now 708 cases after 61 reported new cases